If you click on a link and make a purchase we may receive a small commission. Read our editorial policy.

 Image credit: Christian Black (Lucasfilm)

-To date, all of the stories set in the High Republic era, an era of relative peace for the galaxy which finds both the Republic and the Jedi at the height of their powers, exist via a series of novels, children's books, and comics, but that is set to change with the May 4, 2023 release of Star Wars: Young Jedi Adventures, a Disney+ and Disney Junior animated series announced at Star Wars Celebration 2022 taking place at an undisclosed time during the High Republic and featuring a group of younglings learning the essential lessons that will transform them into Jedi Knights.
+To date, all of the stories set in the High Republic era, an era of relative peace for the galaxy which finds both the Republic and the Jedi at the height of their powers, exist via a series of novels, children's books, and comics, but that changed with the May 2023 release of Star Wars: Young Jedi Adventures, a Disney+ and Disney Junior animated series announced at Star Wars Celebration 2022 taking place at the hight of the High Republic and featuring a group of younglings learning the essential lessons that will transform them into Jedi Knights.

-For those looking for more adult fare, the High Republic era will also be the setting for The Acolyte, a Disney+ series currently in production, which takes place roughly 100 years before The Phantom Menace.
+For those looking for more adult fare, a century later in the High Republic era sees the events of The Acolyte, unfold.
+The latest live-action Star Wars show takes place roughly 100 years before The Phantom Menace.

 The Fall of the Jedi - 32 BBY to 19 BBY